 See your doctor if you have a fever, unexplained weight loss, drenching night sweats or a persistent cough.
 These are often indications of TB but can also result from other conditions.
 Also, see your doctor if you think you've been exposed to TB.

 The Centers for Disease Control and Prevention recommends that people who have an increased risk of tuberculosis be screened for latent TB infection.
 This recommendation includes people who:

 - Are in contact with infected people

 - Are from a country where TB is common, such as several countries in Latin America, Africa and Asia

 - Live or work in areas where TB is common, such as prisons or nursing homes

 - Work in health care and treat people with a high risk of TB

 - Are children who are exposed to adults at risk of TB

 Tuberculosis is caused by bacteria that spread from person to person through microscopic droplets released into the air.
 This can happen when someone with the untreated, active form of tuberculosis coughs, speaks, sneezes, spits, laughs or sings.

 Although tuberculosis is contagious, it's not easy to catch.
-You're much more likely to get tuberculosis from someone you live with or work with than from a stranger.
+You're much more likely to get tuberculosis from someone you live or work with than from a stranger.
 Most people with active TB who've had appropriate drug treatment for at least two weeks are no longer contagious.